 Breast implants can be placed below the pectoral muscle (submuscular) or above the muscle and below the breast tissue (subglandular).
 The best placement usually depends on how much existing breast tissue you have; submuscular placement is typically best for women with little natural breast tissue as it helps disguise the edges of the implants with as much natural tissue as possible.

 Submuscular placement can benefit active women as it better protects the implant and gives the breast a more gradual, natural silhouette.
 However, flexing of the pectoral muscle can also potentially cause the implant to shift slightly or change shape.
-Learn more about the benefits of each placement option in this previous blog post.

 What Is the Best Breast Implant Size for Active Women?